Kofu, Japan: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. It's important that you find the correct kind.
-Most adapters for sale now are simply plug changers and require your electronics to convert the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types A and B. Make sure to pick the correct kind.
+The majority of adapters that you can buy are just plugs and expect your devices to adjust the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should be sufficient for most locations.

-If you see a temple, such as Takeda Shingen Shrine, wear:
+If you check out a temple, such as Takeda Shingen Shrine, wear:

-If you see the Yamanashi Prefectural Museum of Art, wear museum-appropriate clothing and take:
+If you go to the Yamanashi Prefectural Museum of Art, wear museum-appropriate clothing and take:

 Comfy walking shoes